Who We Are and What We Do

 A benthic barrier is a piece of material (film, sheet) that lays on the Benthos layer (floor) of a lake or pond to keep sunlight from getting to the nutrient-rich soil on the lake bottom.
 The material is usually heavier than water which allows it to settle firmly on the lake's bottom.
 But in most cases, additional weight is needed to keep the material in place.
 Gases of decomposition forming under the material can be a problem (the addition of rebar in the side sleeves prevents this).

-The vendor for this product is https://lakebottomblanket.com.
+One possible vendor for this product is at https://lakebottomblanket.com.
 Homeowners will be able to review and order products on their website.
 The barriers are 10 ft. wide and come in lengths of 20, 25 and 30 ft (longer lengths may be currently out of stock).

-The LBPT has a limited number of benthic barriers that can be leased for the season for $100 per barrier.
+The LBPT has a limited number of benthic barriers that can be leased for the season or purchased for $100 per barrier.
 Please contact us at conteparker@gmail.com to learn more about availability and installation.

 Eligible homeowners must have a permit for installation of Benthic Barriers, which can be obtained in two ways: